-Pool Resurfacing in Sun Swept Isles, FL
+Pool Resurfacing in Sun Swept Isles

-Your Pool Surface Fixed Right
+Your Pool Surface, Actually Fixed Right

 A worker in protective gear sprays a white coating on the interior of an empty swimming pool.
 He stands on the pool floor while holding a spray gun connected to a hose.
 The pool features built-in steps on the left side.